 We investigated whether \sn is sensitive to hyperparameters by varying the number of training examples, number of cluster representatives, and embedding size.
 As we show, \sn outperforms baselines on a wide range of parameter settings, demonstrating that hyperparameters are not difficult to select.

 \minihead{Number of buckets} A critical parameter that determines \sn performance is the number of buckets in the index.
 To understand the effect of the number of buckets on performance, we vary the number of buckets and measured performance on aggregation and limit queries on the \texttt{night-street} dataset.
-We use 3,000, 5,000, 7,000, 9,000, and 11,000 buckets for both queries.
-For aggregation queries, we additionally use 50 buckets.
+We used 3,000, 5,000, 7,000, 9,000, and 11,000 buckets for both queries.
+For aggregation queries, we additionally used 50 buckets.

 As shown in Figure~\ref{fig:eval-nb-buckets}, \sn performance improves as the number of buckets increases.
 For aggregation queries, \sn outperforms with as few as 50 buckets.
 For limit queries, \sn outperforms with 5,000 buckets.
 We note that this setting still corresponds to index construction over 10$\times$ less expensive than the baseline.